flipkart-incubator/grayskull/README.md

 ```
 ### Pluggable Components Architecture
+Server is designed to be a framework like structure in which you can plug in your implementation of some key components like Authentication, Authorization etc.

+As of now Grayskull supports 5 pluggable components:
+1. **Authentication ([GrayskullAuthenticationProvider](spi/src/main/java/com/flipkart/grayskull/spi/GrayskullAuthenticationProvider.java))**: Validates user identity from HTTP requests.
+By default, a simple implementation is provided in server module which accepts any username and password in basic authentication.
+2. **Authorization ([GrayskullAuthorizationProvider](spi/src/main/java/com/flipkart/grayskull/spi/GrayskullAuthorizationProvider.java))**: Determines if authenticated users can perform specific actions on resources.
+By default, a simple implementation is provided in server module which allows the permissions to be configured in application.properties.
+3. **Cryptography ([EncryptionService](spi/src/main/java/com/flipkart/grayskull/spi/EncryptionService.java))**: Encrypts/decrypts secret data before storage and after retrieval.
+By default, a simple implementation is provided in server module which uses ChaCha20 encryption with keys present in application.properties.
+4. **Audit ([AsyncAuditLogger](spi/src/main/java/com/flipkart/grayskull/spi/AsyncAuditLogger.java))**: Logs security events and access patterns asynchronously.
+This is required for auditing things in async mainly used for auditing read API calls without any impact on latency.
+By default, a simple implementation is provided which just logs to DB in a separate virtual thread. an addition implementation is provided which uses Apache Derby on local disk as intermediate queue for audit events.
+5. **Storage ([repositories](spi/src/main/java/com/flipkart/grayskull/spi/repositories))**: Persists secret metadata, data, and audit information.
+As of now it is MongoDB based implementation provided in server module.

+By having a pluggable architecture like this, Grayskull can provide the core logic and SPIs and let the users implement their own SPIs as per their requirements.
+And by making it framework like structure and being provided as a dependency, you can directly add to maven/gradle project easily without having to deal with jars separately.

-Server has some components like Authentication Manager, Authorization Manager, Cryptography Manager depend on SPI interfaces for which different implementations can be plugged.
-Below is the diagram which shows how these managers and SPI are involved in normal HTTP request flow. `server` component provides simple implementations of all the SPIs.
+Below is the diagram which shows how these SPI are involved in normal HTTP request flow. `server` component provides simple implementations of all the SPIs.

 ```text
 HTTP Request